Ralston College: History

 In 2006, Stephen Blackwood and James Atkins Pritchard began fundraising for the establishment of an institution of higher education.
 It is named in memory of the Rector of St John's Episcopal Church, William H. Ralston Jr (1929-2003).
 Ralston College was incorporated in the State of Georgia in 2010.
-Among the members of its Board of Visitors are Vernon Smith, Heather Mac Donald, Harry Lewis, Ruth Wisse, Roger Kimball, Stephen Wolfram, and Jordan Peterson, who was appointed Chancellor (a ceremonial role) in May 2022.
+Among the members of its Board of Visitors are Vernon Smith, Heather Mac Donald, Harry Lewis, Ruth Wisse, Roger Kimball, Stephen Wolfram, and Jordan Peterson, who was formerly Chancellor (a ceremonial role).
+Iain McGilchrist became the Chancellor in October 2025.

 Ralston's first cohort of MA students was enrolled on the Greek island of Samos in the fall of 2022, before beginning their studies in Savannah that fall; classes were held in the education building of St. John's Episcopal Church.
 The college has since moved into buildings on East Gaston Street and West McDonough Street in the historic Savannah area, which total 50,000 square feet as of April 2024.
+As of June 2026, the college has graduated four cohorts.

-Ralston College has received criticism for a series of high-level terminations.
+Ralston College has received criticism for a series of high-level terminations, as reported by unnamed sources.
 In March 2023, a member of Ralston's Board of Visitors, Harvey Silverglate, resigned his position and stated that the college was "antithetical to the whole concept of a liberal arts institution".